All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 3. All-electron Implementation with Numeric Atomic Orbitals Basis for Extended Periodic Systems

 \section{3.
 All-electron Implementation with Numeric Atomic Orbitals Basis for Extended Periodic Systems}

-Throughout this chapter, we utilize the following indices: $i, j, k, l$ for denoting occupied Kohn-Sham (KS) orbitals, and $a, b, c, d$ for denoting unoccupied KS orbitals.
-For atomic orbital (AO) basis, we employ the indices $m$ and $n$, while the Greek letters $\mu, \nu, \alpha,$ and $\beta$ are used for auxiliary basis functions (ABFs). $\mathbf{k}_1$ and $\mathbf{k}_2$ are used for k-point sampling in the BZ for KS orbitals while $\mathbf{q}$ is used for the grid sampling in the BZ for ABFs.
+Throughout this section, we utilize the following indices: $i, j, k, l$ for denoting occupied Kohn-Sham (KS) orbitals, and $a, b, c, d$ for denoting unoccupied KS orbitals.
+For the atomic orbital (AO) basis, we employ the indices $m$ and $n$, while the Greek letters $\mu, \nu, \alpha,$ and $\beta$ are used for auxiliary basis functions (ABFs) applied in the resolution of identity approach. $\mathbf{k}_1$ and $\mathbf{k}_2$ are used for k-point sampling in the BZ for KS orbitals while $\mathbf{q}$ is used for the grid sampling in the BZ for ABFs.

-\subsubsection{3.1 Numeric Atomic Orbital Basis representation}
+\subsubsection{3.1 Numeric Atomic Orbital Basis Representation}